-- Many Windows updates, including security updates, are of no benefit in a digital signage context, and are at best unnecessary. - Occasionally, a Windows update can have a negative effect on system behavior. - In many cases, the administrator will want to control the timing of the bandwidth and the system restart that is needed.
+- Many Windows updates, including security updates, are of no benefit in the OneRoom context, and are at best unnecessary. - Occasionally, a Windows update can have a negative effect on system behavior. - In many cases, the administrator will want to control the timing of the bandwidth and the system restart that is needed.